Oi Spaghetti

 An Industrial Address in a Changing Part of South London

 Copeland Industrial Park on Copeland Road, SE15, sits inside the broader Peckham Rye area, a neighbourhood that over the course of roughly fifteen years shifted from an afterthought on London's dining map to one of its more closely watched postcodes.
 The change followed a familiar pattern: artists and small producers moved into cheap warehouse units, food and drink operators followed, and the concentration of independent operators gradually drew a wider audience.
-Oi Spaghetti occupies space within that industrial cluster, an address that tells you something meaningful about the kind of operation it is before you even consider what arrives on the plate.
+Oi Spaghetti occupies space within that industrial cluster.

 This is not the London of CORE by Clare Smyth in Notting Hill or Sketch, The Lecture Room and Library in Mayfair, where the room itself is part of the proposition and four-figure dinner bills are unremarkable.
 Nor does it sit in the formal-restaurant tradition represented by Restaurant Gordon Ramsay on Royal Hospital Road or The Ledbury in Notting Hill, where tasting menus and deep cellars are the baseline expectation.
 Oi Spaghetti operates in a different register entirely, one defined by the neighbourhood it occupies rather than by the price tier it targets.